Covid-19 Frequently Asked Questions

-In the event your child becomes ill while at the centre, they will be removed from their program and brought to a one on one room (isolated room).
-At that point, the supporting staff member will be required to wear gloves and a mask to minimize germ transfer, as well as maintain a 2-metre separation.
-Family members will be contacted immediately and asked to pick their child up.
+In the event your child becomes ill while at the centre, they will be removed from their program and brought to a one-on-one room (isolated room).
+At that point, the supporting staff member will be required to wear gloves and a mask to minimize germ transfer, as well as maintain a two-metre separation.
+A parent or guardian will be contacted immediately and asked to pick their child up.
 Family members will be required to seek guidance from their regional healthy authority to determine testing protocols.
-As well, family members will be asked to keep their children home until they have been symptom-free for a period of 14 days and have received negative test results.
+As well, you will be asked to keep your children home until they have been symptom-free for a period of 14 days or have received negative test results.
 Depending on the province we may be required to inform our Health Services.

 What additional cleaning and hygiene processes are now being implemented?

-As always, tissue boxes will be available throughout the classroom to catch any sneezes and coughs.
+Tissue boxes will continue to be available throughout the classroom to catch any sneezes and coughs.
+If using a Kleenex is not possible, children will be guide to sneeze into their elbow.
 Children will be supported to dispose of these tissues appropriately and guided to wash their hands.

 Will my child be placed in the same program upon returning to the centre?

-Unfortunately, we cannot guarantee that your child will return to their previous program.
-This is largely due to the new regional regulations put in place governing our group sizes, the anticipated gradual growth of our enrollment levels, and the gradual return of our beloved staff.
-We do want to assure you that all measures will be taken to place your child in a comfortable classroom with familiar peers and educators.
-We also will ensure that your child’s educators are as consistent as possible to minimize unnecessary exposure risk from others.
-As well, we will implement primary care group systems within our younger age groups so that consistent educators will be feeding, diapering and assisting your child children at naptime.
+Unfortunately, we cannot guarantee that your child will return to their previous classroom.
+This is due to the new regulations governing our group sizes and centre capacity, the anticipated gradual growth of our enrollment levels, and the gradual return of our beloved staff.
+However, we assure you that all measures are being taken to place your child in a comfortable classroom with familiar peers and educators.
+Furthermore, your child’s educators will change as little as possible to enhance learning and to minimize unnecessary risk from exposure to too many people.
+We will also implement primary care group systems within our younger age groups so that consistent educators will be feeding, diapering and assisting your child children at naptime.